CodesmithLLC/BigBrother/readme.md

 * Big brother sends tarball on request
 * Big brother can be stopped
 * Big brother runs in the background
+* Master Server Recieves and Stors Diffs, Tars, commits and filesystem changes
+* Master server updates TAs on commit and filesystem changes
+* Tas Update the graphs

 # Known issues